 Unfortunately, those are the only two things going for this coffee maker.
 It has no automatic features other than the pause and pour function.
 It only has an on/off button, and it doesn’t feature an auto shut-off.
 The coffee it makes is weak and bitter, and the capacity isn’t a full 12 cups.
 The glass carafe is very thin, and it shatters easily.

 The coffee maker and carafe leak easily, which can be frustrating.
 The measurement indicators on the water tank are difficult to see, especially early in the morning.
 The design also leaves a lot to be desired.
 Worst of all, though, is the fact that the coffee is on the weak side with a bitter aftertaste.

 Since they were first invented in 1908, drip coffee machines have come a long way.
 Modern drip coffee makers can be simple or complicated, with machines that only have a simple on/off button, or ones that offer a variety of features.
-If you’re researching the best drip-maker for your needs, here are some things to consider.
+If you’re researching the best drip coffee maker for your needs, here are some things to consider.

 If you prefer a drip coffee maker that does a lot of things at the push of a button, you might want to consider ones that have features like:

 - 24-hour programming: so you can set the coffee maker the night before to brew in the morning

 - Auto shut-off: in case you forget to turn off the coffee maker

 - Self-cleaning function: where you push a button and typically add vinegar or a different type of descaler to the coffee maker, and it takes care of the rest

 - Coffee strength choices: like bold and regular (you can also adjust the amount of coffee grounds used)